 The trick to creating a successful side return extension is to find a balance between enhancing the internal space without sacrificing too much garden.
 It's also important to ensure that the house doesn't become unbalanced, with a large living area downstairs but few bedrooms upstairs.
 For this reason, it's worth considering a side return extension in conjunction with a loft extension.

 This type of build involves opening up both the original rear and side walls of the kitchen at the back of the house, inserting steel beams so the new and old spaces become one.
 Such a project may also involve adding a small downstairs cloakroom/utility room and diverting the existing drains with the addition of a new inspection chamber in the garden.

 If you're looking at house extensions for every budget between £50,000 and £90,000, you might like to consider a glass extension.
 This extension type can look very impressive and can work with any style of building, including period homes, but can cost £3,000 to £4,000 per m².
 A large budget should be sufficient to pay for an extension measuring 15 to 20m², however, enough for a small dining or living room at the back or side of a property.
-Because of the specialist engineering involved, it is perhaps best to hire a specialist design-and-build firm – try GlasSpace or IQ Glass.
+Because of the specialist engineering involved, it is perhaps best to hire a specialist design-and-build firm – try GlasSpace (opens in new tab) or IQ Glass (opens in new tab).
 They will handle building regs; a small extension is unlikely to require planning consent.
-Find out more about planning a glass extension in our guide.

 Converting a basement is just about the most expensive way to extend, but in a high-value area and with all other options exhausted, it may be the best option.
 At a typical cost of £3,000 to £4,000 per m² including light wells, even such a large budget will not go very far, creating perhaps a 15 to 20m² basement – ideal for a home office or cinema room.